chenping94/SwarmLlama-AgentsCoordination/README.md

 Prerequisites:
 You must have your own model!
-The model used here are qwen2.5-coder:7b and qwen2.5:3b
+The model used here are qwen2.5-coder:7b and qwen2.5:3b for lightweight and decent performance on consistency of tool calling

 Steps to run: